mattvonrocketstein/mattvonrocketstein.github.io/src/smash/input/plugins.md

 * `venv_deactivate some_dir`: deactivates the current virtual environment

 #####Configuration Options:
-* VirtualEnv.verbose: set True to see debug messages
+* `VirtualEnv.verbose`: set True to see debug messages

 --------------------------------------------------------------------------------